mtdias/graphene-java-api-stack/logging-plugin/docs/about.md

 When you start the app, the logs output will automatically be in JSON format.

-See more information about how to customize the logs output in the following link: [**Logstash Logback Encoder**](https://github.com/logfellow/logstash-logback-encoder).
+For more information about how to customize the logs output, see the [**Logstash Logback Encoder**](https://github.com/logfellow/logstash-logback-encoder).